conda-forge/cirq-feedstock/README.md

 Package license: Apache-2.0

-Summary: An open source framework for programming quantum computers
+Summary: Python package for writing, manipulating, and running quantum circuits on quantum computers.

 Development: https://github.com/quantumlib/Cirq/tree/master/cirq-aqt

 Documentation: https://quantumai.google/cirq/install

 Cirq is a Python library for writing, manipulating, and optimizing quantum circuits and running them against quantum computers and simulators.
+It provides useful abstractions for dealing with today’s noisy intermediate-scale quantum (NISQ) computers, where the details of quantum hardware are vital to achieving state-of-the-art results.

 About cirq-core
 ---------------